The City of Raleigh Offers Opportunities to Serve

 Volunteers work with the Raleigh Police Department to provide security patrols in parks, take crime reports by phone and perform data entry, among other duties.
 Volunteers receive training and must serve at least 15 hours per month.

-The Parks and Recreation Volunteer Program enlists individuals and groups to assist with park plantings, trail maintenance, special events, youth athletics, recreation classes, English as a second language (ESL) and the Adopt-a-Park program.
+The Parks, Recreation and Cultural Resources Volunteer Program enlists individuals and groups to assist with park plantings, trail maintenance, special events, youth athletics, recreation classes, English as a second language (ESL) and the Adopt-a-Park program.
 Volunteers make a lasting contribution to the community through their service.

 Stormwater Utility Volunteer Program